unrealwork/atsd-use-cases/USMortality/README.md

   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

-Top 10 cities by pneumonia and influenza deaths:
+Top 10 cities by pneumonia and influenza deaths in the current year (year to date):

 ```sql
 SELECT tags.city as 'city', tags.state as 'state',